theRealAph/ScopeLocals/README.md

 }
 ```

 There is no way for the user code to _assist_ in the proper handling of the context object.
 At worst, it could interfere by mixing up contexts; at best it is burdened with the need to add another parameter to all methods that may end up calling back into the framework.
-If the framework doesn't have context, adding it does not only require the immediate clients -- those user methods that directly call framework methods or those that are directly called by it -- to change their signature, but all intermediate methods as well, even though the context is an internal implementation detail of the framework and user code should not interact with it.
+If the need to pass a context emerges during re-design of the framework, adding it requires not only the immediate clients -- those user methods that directly call framework methods or those that are directly called by it -- to change their signature, but all intermediate methods as well, even though the context is an internal implementation detail of the framework and user code should not interact with it.

 ### Thread-local variables for sharing